julietam/TEC_position_exam/docs/question_4_classification_and_policy.md

 **Central Question**: *"What are the common characteristics of countries that successfully reduce emissions, and how can policymakers in other nations apply these insights?"*

-This document provides comprehensive analysis of machine learning classifier results, identifying distinguishing characteristics of emission-reducing countries and translating findings into actionable policy recommendations.
+This document provides a comprehensive analysis of machine learning classifier results, identifying distinguishing characteristics of emission-reducing countries and translating findings into actionable policy recommendations.

 ## Executive Summary

 Our analysis identified **30 countries out of 261** (11.5%) that achieved significant CO2 emissions reductions of ≥2% annually between 2010-2022.
-Using machine learning classification with 30 socio-economic indicators, we built a Support Vector Machine (SVM) model achieving an **F1-score of 0.429**.
+Using machine learning classification with 30 socio-economic indicators, we built a Support Vector Machine (SVM) model, achieving an F1-score of 0.429.

 **Key Discovery**: Countries that successfully reduce emissions are **not** the wealthiest or most developed, but rather those in **economic transition phases** with specific demographic, technological, and resource characteristics.